Master Planned Communities

 Roads and traffic flow, with a 30-year growth plan, are also taken into account.
 All wiring and utilities have been placed underground since around 1990.
 Master planned communities are also pretty and decorated, usually with some kind of hardscape or architectural feature.
 In the valley, there are about 75 master planned communities, some being quite small.

 Depending on when the community was designed, it will have different features.
-Early master plans like the Lakes in Las Vegas and Green Valley North in Henderson are still lovely even though they lack the trails and neighborhood parks that we see today.
+Early master plans like the Lakes in Las Vegas and Green Valley North in Henderson are still lovely even though they lack the trails and neighborhood parks that we see in developments today.

 Green Valley in Henderson was started in 1978, and every neighborhood is still beautifully maintained.
 Living in these areas enables everyone to know that their neighbors will pull their weeds and not have peeling paint, maintaining the value of the community.
 If you can afford to pay more per square foot, most people consider their housing investment safer.